For our organisations and our lives

 3. Pressure is part and parcel of the game – learn to manage it

-Last season, in the English Premier League, numerous managers were fired within months.
+One of the English Premier League seasons saw numerous managers were fired within months.
 The biggest casualty, David Moyes, was not even given a full season before he was sacked from a club which previously benefited from having long-term trust in a manager.

 The same pressure to succeed exists in the World Cup.
 As only one team out of the 32 will emerge the winner, there will be significant pressure on the other 31 managers.